krmayankk/confnotes/systems-at-scale-2019.md

 - scale your infra-by identifying perf and efficiency bottlnecks
 - scale your org- by helping automate root cause anlysis

-## Continuous deployment at facebook
+## Continuous Deployment at Facebook
 - Conveyor, compared to jenkins and spinnaker
 - Sandcastle for build, integrate and test

 ## Observability Infra at Affirm
 - deals with financing when buying things
 - affirm downtime incident discussion
- -- tasks for underwriting users was down
+  - tasks for underwriting users was down
- -- because of no monitoring, notificationsm, alerting
+  - because of no monitoring, notificationsm, alerting
 - metrics goal
- -- observability, reliability and usability
+  - observability, reliability and usability
 - talked about 99th percentile latency increase correlated with disk queue length
-- root cause was misconfigured ebs volumes, ssd was mounted in the wrong place
+- root cause was misconfigured EBS volumes, ssd was mounted in the wrong place
 - and reads were happening from root folder rather than ssd disk
 - disk queue length showed same pattern as latency graph which led to diagnosis
 - took a sprint to work on reducing error rates and improving ops
-- loved how they were using very arcane and old tools but doing the write things for their instrumentations and observability -takeways
+- loved how they were using very arcane and old tools but doing the write things for their instrumentations and observability
+- takeways
--- grow monitoring solution as business grows
+  - grow monitoring solution as business grows
--- build a metric system with good observaility, reliabulity and usability -- automate metrics creation for important use cases
+  - build a metric system with good observaility, reliabulity and usability
+  - automate metrics creation for important use cases

 ## PYMK from linkedin
 - help recommending other members to connect to
-- venice -key value store with scoring
+- venice --->key value store with scoring
 - PYMK offline infgerence
- -- candidate generation
+ - candidate generation
- -- feature generation
+ - feature generation
- -- scopring and ranking
+ - scopring and ranking

 ## Scaling Cluster Management at Facebook with Tupperware
 Kenny Yu, Software Engineer, Facebook